A Field Guide To Personal Finance

 Whole, permanent, universal, or any life insurance with a savings component / investment component is generally terrible and unreasonably expensive.
 I prefer to have a term life insurance policy that covers 10-12 times your annual income if you have people that depend on your income other than yourself.
 I recommend buying this through an “independent broker” like Zander and not from a “captive agent”.
 An independent broker is incentivized to shop multiple insurance companies on your behalf.
 A captive agent works for an insurance company and is only able to sell their products.

 The exception to this is if you have no dependents or are self-insured.
-If you have no dependents then most people just need around $10,000 in coverage to pay for funeral expenses so your passing is not a burden to others.
-You are self-insured if you are so wealthy that your estate (the assets you leave behind) will be more than enough to bury you and if applicable to support any dependents you may have.
+If you have no dependents then most people only need around $10,000 of coverage to pay for funeral expenses so your passing is not a burden to others.
+You are self-insured if you are so wealthy that your estate (the assets you leave behind) will be more than enough to bury you and if applicable, to support any dependents you may have.
 Dave Ramsey’s team provides a great set of detailed guidelines in their post on Term Life vs Whole Life Insurance.

 Even if you do meet the criteria to be self-insured, in many cases a term life insurance policy can still be worth considering and doing a cost-benefit analysis on for the money it will provide your heirs when you do pass.